Caesars details plan as restructuring deadline nears

-Dec 29 (Reuters) - Caesars Entertainment Corp said on Monday more than 39 percent of senior bondholders backed a restructuring plan, bringing it closer to a key level of creditor support, and it released details of how the reorganized casino company will operate.
+(Reuters) - Caesars Entertainment Corp (CZR.O) said on Monday more than 39 percent of senior bondholders backed a restructuring plan, bringing it closer to a key level of creditor support, and it released details of how the reorganized casino company will operate.

 Caesars said in a Monday securities filing the restructuring will include two separate leases: one for Caesars Palace Las Vegas and a separate lease for certain other Caesars properties.